Lawbod3/Lawbod3/README.md

 Environments:
 Skills: Algorithms, data structures, API development, UI/UX simplification

-🌱 What I'm Working On
+🌱 What I'm Working On : Pinned below

 🔭 Mastering: Java and Python for robust backend and full-stack solutions.
 🌍 Planning: Building human utility projects with a focus on user-focused applications.